RichardMorris/SingSurfGPL/README.md

 ![Surface of revolution](doc/surface_of_revolution.png)

+### Dependent operators

-Several of these models have versions where the equation of another curve or surface can be used as part of the definition
+Several of these operators have versions where the equation depends on the definition of another curve or surface.
+For example the definition of curves, like the parabolic line, on a parameterised surface depends on the definition of the surface.

-* **Generalised Mappings** where the equation depends on another surface.
+* **Dependent Mappings** where the equation depends on another surface.
 For example projection of a curve onto a surface.
-For example Gauss Map of a surface
+For example the Gauss map of a surface

 ```
 	N / sqrt(N.N);   // Unit normal